925800521/spapager/README.md

 		spapager.init({
 			cssPrefix:'spapager', // Default: spapager.
 Change to something else if the CSS classes collide with your css classes.
 Don't forget to update the CSS classnames accordingly.
 			noCssAnimation: true, // Avoid using CSS animation.
 Use this if you suspect the browser has no CSS3 animation support.
-			noCssAnimationSpeed: 250 // When NOT using CSS3 animation, define the animation speed here.
+			noCssAnimationSpeed: 250, // When NOT using CSS3 animation, define the animation speed here.
 Otherwise you can determine this in the keyframe definitions in the CSS.
+			pageChanged: function(eventData) {
+				console.log('Page changed!');
+				console.dir(eventData);
+			}
 		});
 	});